llinfeng/Vimwiki_converter/ReadMe.md

 manually.

 ## Simple guide to "migrate" from Vimwiki to Markdown syntax
-There are two key steps to "migrate" from an existing set of Wikis in Vimwiki
-syntax:
+After one has converted all the existing `*.wiki` files into `*.md`, here are two key steps to "tell Vim" about the migration.
 1. When declaring the Wikis in `~/.vimrc`, include two new keys to specify the markdwon syntax for the **files to be created** by Vimwiki in those Wikis.
 A minimum example goes as follows (credits to @Nudin in [this